 Approximately 170,000 car crashes in the United States each year involve pregnant women.
 It's been estimated that between one and three percent of all infants born in the United States were subject to an in-utero motor vehicle crash, with auto accidents being the top cause of traumatic fetal death.

 What Pregnancy Complications Are Associated With Auto Accidents?

 Your womb offers some protection for your baby during impact, but a car crash can still cause several serious complications.
-Your seatbelt, while necessary when driving, can cause extra pressure or trauma across the womb if the seatbelt is not place low across the lap instead of across the womb.
-The following are a few examples of types of complications which can arise from an accident:
+Your seatbelt, while necessary when driving, can cause extra pressure or trauma across the womb if the seatbelt is not placed low across the lap instead of across the womb.
+The following are a few examples of types of complications that can arise from an accident:

-- Miscarriage which is defines as the loss of a fetus prior to the 20th week of pregnancy.
+- Miscarriage is defined as the loss of a fetus prior to the 20th week of pregnancy.
 After 20 weeks, the absence of a fetal heartbeat is classified as a stillbirth.

 - Premature birth results when a serious car accident results in an early birth during the third trimester.
 A premature birth is classified as any birth prior to 37 weeks of pregnancy.
 The earlier a baby is born, the higher the probability that he or she will suffer some form of physical and/or intellectual disabilities.

 - Placental abruption occurs when the placenta separates from the uterus and is most common in auto accidents involving abdominal trauma.
 This can lead to preterm birth as well as significant blood loss for the mother.

 Seeking medical care following a car accident is always recommended, but it's crucial when you're an expectant mother.
 You need to be thoroughly evaluated to determine if the crash caused complications for you or your baby.
 Once you've been released from the hospital, you'll be asked to watch for signs of fetal distress.
 Some of these signs include:

 - Fainting or dizzy spells

 - Change in the strength or frequency of fetal movements